bella-park/Bella_ParkBlueStamp/index.md

 - What your plan is to complete your project-->

 # Schematics
-The wiring diagram for the joycon and the servo
+The wiring diagram for the joystick and the servo
 ![Schematics Image](0618.png)
 ![Schematics Image](0619.png)
+- Figure 2,3 Robot arm joystick, servo wiring schematics

 - Three Joint Robot Arm Lesson 6,7